DintoD-lab/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Dinto's blog
 ---
+Happy to see you all